 Lawyers are responsible for a wide range of tasks, from legal research and document preparation to representing clients in court.
 Depending on the area of law they specialize in, lawyers may spend their days in a variety of ways.
 In the early morning hours, many lawyers use this time to focus on legal investigation and preparing documents for their cases.
 They may also spend time working with clients, alone or in collaboration with others.

 For those who work in court or administrative hearings, they may use this time to review the cases on the agenda for the day.
 Lawyers who work for themselves, known as solo professionals, may work from home.
 Before a case begins, lawyers will have preparation time to get ready.
 The activities of a typical day in the life of a lawyer are largely determined by the area of law on which they focus their practice.

-Attorneys often arrive early before the law firm or office officially opens to take advantage of the moment of peace of mind.Part of a lawyer's day, depending on whether they own their own firm, is running their business efficiently and successfully.
+Attorneys often arrive early before the law firm or office officially opens to take advantage of the moment of peace of mind.
+Lawyers who own their own firm must also manage their business efficiently and successfully.
 This means that lawyers can work in small groups with one to ten lawyers or for a large corporate group with hundreds.

-Now, let's take a look at how lawyers spend their days productively, the responsibilities they often have to assume, and the dilemmas they're likely to face inside and outside the courtroom.
+Let's take a look at how lawyers spend their days productively, the responsibilities they often have to assume, and the dilemmas they're likely to face inside and outside the courtroom.
 Attorneys represent clients in criminal and civil litigation and other legal proceedings, draft legal documents, or manage or advise clients in legal transactions.